MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netsecurity/Get-NetFirewallHyperVRule.md

 ```

 ## DESCRIPTION

-The **Get-NetFirewallHyperVRule** cmdlet returns the instances of the Hyper-V firewall rules that match the search parameters from the user.
+The **Get-NetFirewallHyperVRule** cmdlet returns the instances of the Hyper-V firewall rules that match the search parameters of the user.
 See the New-NetFirewallHyperVrule cmdlet for more information.

 This cmdlet returns one or more Hyper-V firewall rules by specifying the Name parameter, the DisplayName parameter, or rule properties.
-The queried rules can be placed intro variables and piped to other cmdlets for further modifications.
+The queried rules can be placed into variables and piped to other cmdlets for further modifications.

 In addition to the rule parameters, a read-only field called 'PortStatuses' will be enumerated.
 A Hyper-V firewall rule is applied to individual Hyper-V firewall ports based on the rule parameters.
 This output displays all Hyper-V ports that this rule is currently applied to.